soniccrhyme/SDND-Project_2/README.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is a boxplot showing the distribution of images in each of the classes.
-Some classes are represented by as few as 200 examples while others have nearly if not more than 2000.
+Here is a boxplot showing the distribution of images in each of the classes; some classes are represented by as few as 200 examples while others have nearly if not more than 2000:

 ![alt text][image1]

+Here is an example of some randomly selected images and their respective classes:
+![alt text][image2]

 ### Design and Test a Model Architecture